Deformed Toric Ideal Constraints for Stoichiometric Networks: Deformed Toric Ideal Constraints on Stoichiometric Network

 \section{Deformed Toric Ideal Constraints on Stoichiometric Network}

-By the explicit monomial vector form, the steady state solution forms a deformed toric ideal.
-This can be seen by describing the elements of $z$ as monomials in the original $x$ coordinates (in affine space).
-The ideal $I_{Y_L}^{def}=\{f\in \mathbb{Q}[z]|f(x)\equiv 0\}\subseteq \mathbb{Q}[z]$ is called a deformed toric ideal, where $Y_L$ is the configuration whose entries are the exponents of the monomials in the flux vector.
+The main objective of the current paper is to show that the linear combination parameters of extreme currents or extreme pathways cannot take arbitrary values.
+By the introduction of mass action kinetics, they are automatically constrained and the form of flux is also constrained.
+Deformed toric ideal is the main tool to derive such constraints.

-We will see that the form of flux is constrained by the deformed toric ideal.
-For the mathematical basics, see refs.~\cite{cox1,cox2} and for the derivation of toric ideals, see ref.~\cite{sturmfels}.
+By the explicit monomial vector form, the steady state flux forms a deformed toric ideal.
+This can be seen by describing the elements of $J$ as monomials in the original $x$ coordinates (in affine space).
+The ideal $I_{Y_L}^{def}=\{f\in \mathbb{R}[v]|f(v(x))\equiv 0\}\subseteq \mathbb{C}(k)[v]$ is called a deformed toric ideal, where $Y_L$ is the matrix whose rows are the exponent vectors of the monomials in the flux vector and its variety is called deformed toric variety.